mariianagonzalezv-gif/cisc121-final-project/README.md

 All of the above test cases came back with what was the predicted result, therefore we can conclude that this application works correctly.

+## Author & Acknowledgment

+This code was written by Mariana Gonzalez